pkamenarsky/replica/README.md

 A change on the backend has to be propagated through the server code and protocol or API long before the affected UI components can be adjusted.
 Conversely, a specification or requirements change in the UI depend upon long-winded thought experiments in data flow before the required modifications on the backend can be pinned down.
 Prototyping speed slows down and maintenance costs go up.

-And so, one often finds oneself longing for the Olden Days of server side HTML rendering, where all the data was readily available at one's fingertips without protocols or different ecosystems to be taken care of.
-However, one then loses out on designing UIs declaratively in the spirit of [Elm](https://elm-lang.org) or [React](https://reactjs.org) and of course on the interactivity offered by code running directly on the client side.
+And so, one often finds oneself longing for the Olden Days of server side HTML rendering, where all the data was readily available at our fingertips without protocols or different ecosystems to be taken care of.
+However, losing out on designing UIs declaratively in the spirit of [Elm](https://elm-lang.org) or [React](https://reactjs.org) and of course on the interactivity displayed by code running directly on the client side would be too high a price to pay.

 ### Remote virtual DOM